Multi-Focused Video Group Activities Hashing: Abstract

 \section{Abstract}

-{With the explosive growth of video data in various complex scenarios, quickly retrieving group activities has become an urgent problem.
+With the explosive growth of video data in various complex scenarios, quickly retrieving group activities has become an urgent problem.
 However, many tasks can only retrieve videos focusing on an entire video, not the activity granularity.
 To solve this problem, we propose a new STVH (spatiotemporal interleaved video hashing) technique for the first time.
 Through a unified framework, the STVH simultaneously models individual object dynamics and group interactions, capturing the spatiotemporal evolution on both group visual features and positional features.
 Moreover, in real-life video retrieval scenarios, it may sometimes require activity features, while at other times, it may require visual features of objects.
 We then further propose a novel M-STVH (multi-focused spatiotemporal video hashing) as an enhanced version to handle this difficult task.
 The advanced method incorporates hierarchical feature integration through multi-focused representation learning, allowing the model to jointly focus on activity semantics features and object visual features.
 We conducted comparative experiments on publicly available datasets, and both STVH and M-STVH can achieve excellent results.
-The code is available in https://github.com/qzm1997/qzm1997\_GAR. }